JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Extensions and category members

 Members of Objective-C categories and Swift extensions are generally imported to Kotlin as extensions.
-That's why these declarations can't be overridden in Kotlin.
-And the extension initializers aren't available as Kotlin constructors.
+That's why these declarations can't be overridden in Kotlin, and the extension initializers aren't available as Kotlin constructors.

 > Currently, there are two exceptions.
 Starting with Kotlin 1.8.20, category members that are declared
 > in the same headers as the NSView class (from the AppKit framework) or UIView classes (from the UIKit framework) are